Is Double Masking Really Better for COVID Protection?

 Now that double masking has the CDC stamp of approval, we asked an expert for the bottom line.

 Double masking: it’s all the rage these days—even the Centers for Disease Control and Prevention (CDC) says so.
 On February 10, the agency released new data about the effectiveness of wearing multiple layers of masks at once.
 What they found was impressive: Doubling up on face coverings can curb the spread of COVID-19 by up to 95%.
-(Yes, you read that right… it’s about as effective as getting a vaccine—except, of course, it won't minimize risk of serious illness, hospitalization, or death if you do get infected, the way the vaccine does.
+That makes it about as effective as getting a vaccine—except, of course, it won't minimize risk of serious illness, hospitalization, or death if you do get infected, the way the vaccine does.